Operations provide the possibility to assign any interaction with a user by specifying:

 DELETE - operation for an entity deletion that uses a route from the routeName option of the entity configuration.

-If the default operations are used in the nondefault applications, as in commerce, for example, the routes are retrieved from the routeCommerceUpdate and routeCommerceDelete options.
+If the default operations are used in the non-default applications (like in commerce), the routes are retrieved from the routeCommerceUpdate and routeCommerceDelete options.

 Configurations for the default operations are allocated in the Resources/config/oro/actions.yml file under the Oro Action Bundle directory.